ChrisWhealy/parse-sap-odata/docs/entitysets_enum.md

 ## Entitysets Enum `variant_names` function

-By making use of the above `iterator` and `bvariant_name` functions, the `variant_names` function returns the names of the entity sets as a vector of string slices.
+By making use of the above `iterator` and `variant_name` functions, the `variant_names` function returns a vector of entity set names.

 ```rust
 pub fn variant_names() -> Vec<&'static str> {